OpenAstronomy/openastronomy.github.io/gsoc/display/data/faq/writing_a_great_proposal.md

 Don't forget that a submission of new code is not only code, but its documentation and tests!

-Use the wiki of each sub-organisation and the "draft" feature on the GSoC system early on, so you can get comments and feedback from the mentors and the rest of the community.
+Use the [gsoc-proposals repository](https://github.com/OpenAstronomy/gsoc-proposals/) to "draft" your proposal early on, here you can get comments and feedback from the mentors and the rest of the community.
+Then remember to upload it to the [GSoC platform](https://summerofcode.withgoogle.com/).